-Facts: Scanning Prints vs. Scanning Film
+Scanning Prints vs. Scanning Slides or Negatives

 If you have the option of scanning a negative instead of scanning a print made from the negative, we recommend scanning the negative.
 However If you're like most of us we've lost or misplaced our negatives.
 If we do have them they're not in an organized fashion and may be in poor condition.
 If this is the case scanning your prints is a great alternative.